harryprince/renkun-ken.github.io/_posts/2014-01-25-useful-packages-for-sublime-text.md

 ---
 layout: post
 title: Useful packages for Sublime Text
-categories:
+categories: blog
-- tool
-highlight:
-- json
+highlight: [ json ]
 ---

 [Sublime Text](http://www.sublimetext.com/) is an extremely powerful text editor.
 Currently I use [Sublime Text 3](http://www.sublimetext.com/3) and quite enjoy its simplicity and extensibility.
 In this blog, I would like to introduce some of my favorite packages that leverage my productivity.